exasim-project/NeoFOAM/doc/basics/freeFunctions/map.rst

 Description
 ^^^^^^^^^^^

-The function ``fill`` fills the entire field with a given value or a subfield with a given value if a range is defined.
+The function ``map`` applies a function to each element of the field or a subfield if a range is defined.

 Definition
 ^^^^^^^^^^

-.. doxygenfunction:: NeoFOAM::fill
+.. doxygenfunction:: NeoFOAM::map

 Example
 ^^^^^^^